-In Frankston City 5,930 babies were born between 2015 and 2017, a fertility rate two percent higher than the state average of 1.7 percent.
+In Frankston City 5,930 babies were born between 2015 and 2017, with a fertility rate of 2.0 which is higher than the state average of 1.7.

 Life expectancy at birth estimates represent the average number of years that a newborn baby could expect to live, assuming current age-specific death rates are experienced through their lifetime (ABS 2020).